 The best way to determine how many you need where no lights currently exist is to have a canopy lighting plan developed.
 A canopy lighting plan uses photometric software to model your covered outdoor space.
 It creates a report that shows light locations, foot candle readings and light distribution.

-Are LED Canopy Lights a good replacement for a Metal Halide Canopy Area Light?
+7. Are LED Lights a good replacement for a Metal Halide?

 We have options to replace: